Gargoyles the Movie: The Heroes Awaken: Plot

-No longer needing the gargoyles, Xanatos sets his clan of robotic steel gargoyles to destroy them, but the real gargoyles manage to fight back and destroy the unintelligent robots.
-Goliath's lover reveals that her name is Demona, and that she is conspiring with Xanatos.
-She also reveals that a thousand years ago, before their clan was massacred by the Vikings, she conspired with the Captain of the guard to betray Princess Katherine and the townspeople so that the gargoyles could have the castle all to themselves, as the castle was built on their land and was rightfully theirs to begin with.
-But after many betrayals and deaths of their kind, she now hates all of humanity and considers the human race as their enemies.
+Elisa investigates the theft and reveals to Goliath that the commandos were employed by Xanatos, and that Xanatos has been manipulating Goliath.
+No longer needing the gargoyles, Xanatos sends a group of robotic gargoyles to destroy them, but the real gargoyles manage to fight back and destroy the unintelligent robots.
+Goliath's lover reveals that her name is Demona, and that she is conspiring with Xanatos, having grown to consider humanity her enemy.
 Goliath and the rest of the clan reject her desire to fight against the human race, and she decides that Goliath is also her enemy and tries to kill him.
-Elisa arrives just in time to intervene and tackles Demona, causing her to accidentally fire her laser weapon at the castle, destroying a portion of it.
-Demona and Elisa fall from the collapsing castle ledge, but Goliath catches and saves Elisa, while Demona continues to fall until she disappears.
+Elisa arrives just in time to intervene and tackles Demona.
+Demona and Elisa fall from the collapsing castle ledge, but Goliath catches and saves Elisa, while Demona disappears.

 Enraged at this loss, Goliath attempts to kill Xanatos until Elisa convinces him not to, claiming that if he does, he would be no morally better than Demona.
 Xanatos is arrested for possession of stolen property and the few surviving gargoyles now accept their new lives in their new home in New York, with Elisa now their friend and confidante.